-We invite a range of guest speakers into the School, students have the opportunity to meet with the local MP, have trips to Parliament and (depending on units selected) Brussels to see the EU and NATO headquarters.
+We invite a range of guest speakers into the School, students have the opportunity to meet with the local MP following a tour of Parliament and the Supreme Court, and a visit to Europe House in Westminster.

 - Government and Politics